railwayapp/docs/src/docs/troubleshoot/fixing-common-errors.md

 #### Node / Next

 Next needs an additional flag to listen on `PORT`:
 ```bash
 next start --port ${PORT-3000}
 ```

 #### Python / Gunicorn

-`gunicorn` listens on `0.0.0.0` and the `PORT` environment variable by default.
+`gunicorn` listens on `0.0.0.0` and the `PORT` environment variable by default:
-There is no additional configuration necessary.

 ```bash
 gunicorn main:app
 ```

+There is no additional configuration necessary.

 #### Python / Uvicorn

 `uvicorn` needs additional configuration flags to listen on `0.0.0.0` and `PORT`:
 ```bash
 uvicorn main:app --host 0.0.0.0 --port $PORT
 ```

 #### Go / `net/http`

-This example is for `net/http` in the Go standard library, but you can also apply this to other frameworks.
+This example is for `net/http` in the Go standard library, but you can also apply this to other frameworks:
 ```go
 func main() {
   // ...